ZigaSajovic/Operational-Calculus-for-Differentiable-Programming/README.md

 We define the _operator of differentiation_ (∂) on programming spaces and, using its powers, implement the _general shift operator_ and the _operator of program composition_.
 We provide the formula for the expansion of a differentiable program into an infinite tensor series in terms of the powers of ∂.
 We express the operator of program composition in terms of the generalized shift operator and ∂, which implements a differentiable composition in the language.
 We prove that our language enables differentiable derivatives of programs by the use of the _order reduction map_.
 We demonstrate our models algebraic power over analytic properties of differentiable programs by analysing iterators, considering fractional iterations and their _iterating velocities_.
 We than solve the special case of _ReduceSum_.

+### Compiling the paper

+In order to compile the paper from source run the `compile.py` script.
+Consult its help by running `compile.py --help` if needed.